SVG

 Pie chart

-Then I asked it to "Write a python function that will get the segments as parameters and will generate a similar SVG file" and it created a nice one though it did not use any 3rd party library.
+So I asked co-pilot to "Write a python function that will get the segments as parameters and will generate a similar SVG file".
+It created a nice solution in Python though it did not use any 3rd party library.
+It was a few hundred lines of code.
+Not something I'd like to keep maintaining.

 So I asked "is there a 3rd party library that could be used instead of implementing the creation of the chart?"